glen3b/GLib/README.md

 Glen Library
 ====

-Glib is a simple, general purpose C# library covering windows forms, XNA, extension methods, and more.
+GLib is a simple, general purpose C# library covering windows forms, XNA, extension methods, and more.
 Feature requests, known bugs, and improvement suggestions are welcomed via the issue tracker!

 #### Downloads
 To download this project, please see <a href="http://glen3b.github.io/Glib">the website</a>.

 Copyright 2013 Glen Husman

-Glib is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+GLib is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.